 Given the recent evolution of the burrito, and the way the once simple formula has been amplified over the years, we at Holy Tequila feel that it’s safe to ignore any claims that one recipe or another is an unadulterated and authentic burrito by which all others should be measured.

 At Holy Tequila we embrace many variations and we’re certain that if you sample our burrito selections you’ll agree that we have the best burritos on Hilton Head Island.
 As with most beloved food-stuffs, the burrito dances to many creative riffs.
 Regardless of your style preference, we have you covered whatever direction you want to go.
-There’s one thing we can agree on: when done correctly (that’s how we do it!) they are all insanely delicious.

 Want Mission style?
 We’ve got it.